-When starting to work with inbound call tracking and analytics for your online advertising for the first time, it’s easy to only mind the amount of inbound calls and the source/medium that’s linked to them.
-This is most probably the main reason why most of us do call tracking as we know it adds new data that we can just plug in to our RTB-platforms and/or Analytics tools, and better optimise our online advertising campaigns.
+When starting to work with inbound call tracking and analytics for your online advertising for the first time, it’s easy only to mind the number of incoming calls and the source/medium that’s linked to them.
+It is most probably the main reason why most of us do call tracking as we know it adds new data that we can plug into our RTB-platforms and/or Analytics tools, and better optimise our online advertising campaigns.

 But the question is – are all inbound calls worth the same regardless of the duration of the calls?
 If the same person calls you twice in the same day, would you really like to evaluate both of these calls the same way?
 We bet you won’t…

 Adding call tracking and analytics to your online advertising isn’t just about adding a tool for measuring the performance of different online advertising channels where you spend your time, money and efforts.
 It’s also about adding depth to these calls, a new dimension where call duration is the new currency and finally qualify them!

 For instance, we know for a fact that almost no business can be made if the call duration of a call is below 10 seconds.
 But a call that lasts longer than 1 minute does most definitely have a certain value, and if it would have been 5 minutes, the value would probably be higher.
 We also know that if the same person calls you twice the same day, it’s probably because he or she has more questions to ask before making a final buying decision.